Hosepipe Rainbows : How to Survive Camping in a Tent

 "That's right, don't put 'oles in yer groundsheets"

 Trouble is for the first 3 weeks on Montage we'd been perforating the groundsheets.
 About 25 pegs per tent, some around the edges but a few right in the middle.
-The punters are sleeping on colanders waiting to burst.
 The tents are waterproof, they certainly are, but only from above and from the sides.
 But that's not where your water is going to get in.

 No! not Aldridge!
-I had no choice but to listen to him, the bar was too far away.
+I had no choice but to listen to him.
 No!
 Tommy the maintenance man, "Don't peg your inners" he said, and what did I go and do?
 I pegged the inners.
 I pegged the inners and look what happened.

 I should've listened, I should've learned, you can't mess with water, look what happened to the King of Egypt, don't screw around with Charlton Heston or you're gonna get trench foot, no compromise, no middle ground, it's all or nothing.